 Astronomers have recently discovered that a fast-spinning asteroid which orbits in sync with Earth may actually be a piece of the moon.
-This intriguing finding comes from a study published in the journal Nature Astronomy, which suggests that the asteroid, named Kamo’oalewa, could have originated from a specific lunar crater called Giordano Bruno.
+This intriguing finding comes from a study published in the journal Nature Astronomy, which suggests that the asteroid, named Kamo’oalewa, might have originated from a specific lunar crater called Giordano Bruno.

 Kamo’oalewa has been found to have similar light reflectance and other characteristics to weathered lunar rock, further supporting the idea of its lunar origin.
 Its size, age, and spin also align with the features of the Giordano Bruno crater, located on the far side of the moon.